interfaceinc/challenges/client-challenge/readme.md

 [`./server`](./server).
 Its documentation contains information on how it can be run, and what kinds of API endpoints & entities are available.

-You can choose a target platform of your choice for this challenge: iOS, macOS, or web.
+You can choose a target platform of your choice for this challenge: one of iOS, macOS, or web.

 Functional requirements: